BIM+model+on+screen.jpg

 Further BIM benefits

 In a BIM project we can differentiate between existing elements, new elements, and those to be demolished.
-This feature is crucial in a refurbishment project, where Lees Associates have unrivalled experience.
+This feature is crucial in a refurbishment project, where LA London have unrivalled experience.
 With the BIM model we can even simulate construction and identify possible issues on site before the project even starts.
 Quantities can be extracted from the model that link directly to other software (typically working with cost management, known as ‘5D solutions’).

 Once construction is finished, facility managers can use the virtual model for handling and retrieving information, collaborating with architects and contractors for the lifetime of the building.
 A virtual building interface can be set up that links to mobile devices, thus allowing active maintenance and even automated servicing.